Broken Pipes and Water Damage

 Burst pipe water damage is a serious problem.
 Broken pipes that have resulted in damage to your home will require water damage restoration—a service that requires a specialized skill set to remove water from your home and adequately eliminate any health and safety risks.

-As soon as you discover broken pipe water damage, shut off the water supply and contact an IICRC-certified professional at a water restoration company.
+When you discover broken pipe water damage, shut off the water supply and contact an IICRC-certified professional at a water restoration company.
 Most water restoration companies will arrive within a few hours.

 Steps to Take After Water Damage from a Broken Pipe